 Related: How We Talk About Kids Matters

 Why Talk About Kindergarten Readiness?

 Because of all the inaccurate and incomplete information floating around, I think it’s imperative that early childhood educators explain this topic (both to parents and the community at large).
 “Kindergarten readiness” can sometimes be a hot topic full of unrealistic or incorrect expectations.

 For example, it might surprise many people to know that a lot of the information on those ready for kindergarten checklists include items that are meant to be taught while kids are IN kindergarten.
 (Check your state’s kindergarten standards to see what I mean).

 Sandi of Rubberboots and Elf Shoes (an awesome site that I follow) and I were chatting about this topic one day.
 Both of us being teachers, we got to talking about kindergarten readiness.
 The result?
-A cross-grade, cross-border look at what children REALLY need to know before K — from a kindergarten teacher and a pre-k teacher; a Canadian and an American.
+A cross-grade, cross-border look at what children REALLY need to know before K — from a kindergarten teacher and a pre-k teacher (and former kindergarten teacher); a Canadian and an American.

 Please note that getting ready for kindergarten is an incredibly important topic for me.
 I’ve been involved in early childhood education over ten years, with experience teaching both kindergarten and pre-kindergarten.

 Differing Schools of Thought